 Then pay back what you used, and the account is on report to Dun & Bradstreet, Experian, or Equifax.

 Not every vendor can help like true starter credit can.
 These are vendors that will grant an approval with hardly any effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, progress to revolving store credit.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, progress to revolving store credit.
 These are service providers which include Office Depot and Staples.
-These companies are likelier to have products you need.

 Use the corporation’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
+Are there more accounts reporting?
 Then move onto fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to purchase, repair, and maintain vehicles.
+Use this credit to purchase fuel, and repair and maintain vehicles.
 Make sure to apply using the small business’s EIN.